Arghyann/fascinating-math/README.md

 # fascinating-math

 **Newton's fractals.**
-Newton's fractals show how numbers in the complex plane behave erratically(kind of like your mom) and small changes in the input range spit out a dramatically different results.
+Newton's fractals show how numbers in the complex plane behave erratically(kind of like your mom) and small changes in the input spit out dramatically different results.
 Like if you start with an initial point one millionth of a centimetre away, it tends to a totally different root.
 It's surreal how chaos comes out of seeminlgy mundane computations.

 $$
 x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}